 Suggested Duration Activity and Description 45 minutes All the preparations are now ready to play the subtraction game Rules: Throw the dice or spin the spinner and based on the number that comes, they have to jump the same number of places DOWN the number line.
-Start from 20 (e.g. if the dice is 3, they will jump down to 17 (20-3), then throw the dice and if it is 5 they will jump down to 12 (17-5) You can also come up with other rules.
-Examples: If you land on an even number - you have to jump forward 2 steps If you land on an odd number - you have to jump forward 3 steps Learner will also complete a numerical representation by writing down the sums that they are practicing e.g. 20 - 3 = 17 15 minutes Family members will pick up a number card.
-If the number the learner is standing on is less than the number the family picked up they can ask their family member to perform an exercise of their choice e.g. jumping jacks etc. Example: Family member picks up a number 13, if the learner happens to be standing on 8, since 8 is less than 13 - the learner gives the family members an exercise to do Learners will represent this numerically as 8 &lt; 13 Extension: Learners can do the number of exercises as the number is greater than e.g. 13 - 8 = 5 so 5 jumping jack exercises
+Start from 20 (e.g. if the dice is 3, they will jump down to 17 (20-3), then throw the dice and if it is 5 they will jump down to 12 (17-5) Learner will also complete a numerical representation by writing down the sums that they are practicing e.g. 20 - 3 = 17 15 minutes Family members will pick up a number card.
+Ask the learner to compare the two numbers (the number the learner is standing on and the number the family member is holding).
+What can they say about the two numbers?
+Is one number less than (&lt;), greater than (&gt;) or equal to (=) the other?
+Come up with rules on how to play the game based on the number selected.
+Examples: